 - the actions to be taken to prevent severe damage to the reactor core, to mitigate the consequences of the core damage (should it occur), and to achieve a safe, stable state of the reactor over the long term - the preparatory measures necessary for implementation of such actions SGECS (SRUGV) steam generator emergency cooling system shift manager (SM) (gestionnaire de quart [GQ]) See plant shift supervisor. shift supervisor (SS) (chef de quart [CQ]) See plant shift supervisor. shipper/receiver difference (écart entre expéditeur et destinataire) With respect to nuclear material accounting, the difference between the quantities of nuclear material in a batch, as stated by the shipping material balance area (MBA) and as measured at the receiving MBA.
 SHP (spécialiste principal en radioprotection) See senior health physicist. shutdown state (état d'arrêt) A subcritical reactor state with a defined margin to prevent a return to criticality without external actions.
-See also guaranteed shutdown state; safe shutdown state. shutoff rod (SOR) (barre d'arrêt [BA]) One of a set of neutron-absorbing rods that are inserted into a reactor core when needed to stop (shut off or shut down) the nuclear reactor. shutter (obturateur) A system inside a radiation device, between the shielded and unshielded position of the sealed source, that may be operated manually, electrically or pneumatically.
+See also guaranteed shutdown state; safe shutdown state. shutoff rod (SOR) (barre d'arrêt [BA]) One of a set of neutron-absorbing rods that are inserted into a reactor core when needed to stop (shut off or shut down) the nuclear reactor. shutter (obturateur) A system inside a radiation device, between the shielded and unshielded position of the sealed source, that may be operated manually, electrically or pneumatically. shy bladder (vessie timide) The inability to provide a urine sample as a result of a physiological or psychological medical condition. shy lung (insuffisance pulmonaire) The inability to provide a sufficient amount or volume of breath to permit a valid alcohol test as a result of a physiological or psychological medical condition.
 SI (SI) International System of Units (Système international d'unités) significant change (changement important) In the context of certification of radiation devices or Class II prescribed equipment, a change in the equipment's characteristics, principles of operation and specifications that could reasonably be expected to affect the safety or effectiveness of the equipment or the safety of the facility in which it is operated, such as: - a change in the intended use of the device, including any new or extended use (teletherapy machine used as an irradiator) - a change or upgrade of software that allows the machine to work in a different mode or energy level outside of the original certification (for example, intensity-modulated radiation therapy (IMRT), flattening filter free, higher dose rates) - a retrofit for a new head or collimator that would allow a different mode of operation producing higher leakage rates - an increase of activity of the sources - a change in the model name or machine configuration such that it does not correspond with the certificate, or significant changes to device labelling it is important for the machine to be identifiable in the field sievert (Sv) (sievert [Sv]) The International System of Units (SI) unit of equivalent dose and effective dose, equal to 1 joule/kilogram. significant release (rejet important) A release of radioactive material that results in an effective dose, received by or committed to a typical member of the critical group, in excess of 0.5 millisievert. signing authority (signataire autorisé) A person designated by the applicant authority to act on behalf of the applicant in communications with the CNSC. simple administrative (nuclear) criticality safety control (contrôle administratif simple de sûreté-criticité [nucléaire]) See administrative (nuclear) criticality safety control. simulator (simulateur) See full scope simulator.